 Conchies Sunday 22nd 2pm in the Barn -Edinburgh fringe hit production by ‘A Certain Demographic’ from Lincolnshire tells the story of conscientious objectors who set up a farming community during the 2nd World War.
 The cast includes a descendent of the original community who still farms at the same location.

-Saturday night BBQ (incl. veggie /vegan) & Bar
+Saturday night Hot Food (incl. veggie /vegan) & Bar

 Late-night bonfire – storytelling/singsong

 - Greenham Common Women’s Peace Camp – interactive exhibition

 Mini Taster Workshops